pi314mm/pi314mm.github.io/courses.markdown

 My senior year was a "mock phd" year where I stopped taking as many classes and focused primarily on research, although still completing the remaining graduation requirements I needed.
 What was originally planned as an additional math major track thinned down to a math minor which thinned down even more into a philosophy minor, giving me greater freedom to dedicate myself to the programming language field through independent research.
 The work was exceedingly brutal, especially due to covid making everything worse, but I am really proud to have been accepted to a PhD at CMU.

 I graduated in Spring 2021 with
-- Bachelors in Computer Science
+- Bachelors in Computer Science (3.67 GPA)
 - Minor in Logic and Computation
 - SCS Concentration in Principles of Programming Languages
 - University Honors